 1 Breakfast

-Once more, we visit Reykjavik to take advantage of the opportunity to discover this dynamic city.
+Once more, visit Reykjavik to take advantage of the opportunity to discover this dynamic city.
 Explore new routes by foot or by bicycle.
 Have you had enough of Iceland's pristine landscapes?
 Both the peninsulas with mountain views, Seltjarnarnes and Mosfellsbaer, may be reached from Reykjavik by bus.

 For a glimpse of Iceland's biodiversity, visit the Reykjavik Botanical Gardens.
 Learn about the hot springs where Reykjavik women once did their laundry.
 The largest swimming pool in Iceland, Laugardalslaug, is surrounded by these magnificent gardens.
 It's up to you whether you want to explore more of the outdoors, go shopping, unwind at coffee shops or restaurants, visit another museum, or do one last-day trip.